History of radar: United States Navy

 Antenna size is inversely proportional to the operating frequency; therefore, the operating frequency of the system was increased to 200 MHz, allowing much smaller antennas.
 The frequency of 200 MHz was the highest possible with existing transmitter tubes and other components.
-The new system was successfully tested at the NRL in April 1937, That same month, the first sea-borne testing was conducted.
-The equipment was temporarily installed on the USS Leary, with a Yagi antenna mounted on a gun barrel for sweeping the field of view.
+In 1937, it was tested installed on the USS Leary, with a Yagi antenna mounted on a gun barrel.

 Based on success of the sea trials, the NRL further improved the system.
 Page developed the ring oscillator, allowing multiple output tubes and increasing the pulse-power to 15 kW in 5-μs pulses.
 A 20-by-23 ft (6 x 7 m), stacked-dipole "bedspring" antenna was used.
 In laboratory test during 1938, the system, now designated XAF, detected planes at ranges up to 100 mi.
 It was installed on the battleship USS New York for sea trials starting in January 1939, and became the first operational radio detection and ranging set in the U.S. fleet.

 In May 1939, a contract was awarded to RCA for production.
 Designated CXAM, deliveries started in May 1940.
 The acronym RADAR was coined from "Radio Detection And Ranging".
 One of the first CXAM systems was placed aboard the USS California, a battleship that was sunk in the Japanese attack on Pearl Harbor on December 7, 1941.